 Unique from most undergraduate programs, QUEST students share and develop both their business and technology acumen while increasing their understanding of how the two industries are interdependent in the professional field.

 Both inside and outside of the classroom, QUEST projects and co-curricular programs are focused on real-time innovations, organizational challenges and/or issues facing undergraduates, organizations and society today.
-Students learn and apply total quality tools and principles, Systems Thinking principles, engage in customer-driven initiatives and develop innovations while in the program.
-As seniors, student teams consult on a real-time organizational challenge for a real-world client.
+Students learn and apply total quality tools and Systems Thinking principles, engage in customer-driven initiatives, and develop innovations throughout the program.
+In the capstone course, student teams consult on a real-time organizational challenge for a real-world client.